Stirling: Automobile Rendering

 Real name: Mark Flanagan.
 Lives in Vancouver.

 I'm originally from Dublin in Ireland and have always had an interest in the intersection of art and technology.
-I've worked in architecture, design visualisation, games development, and education.
+I've worked in architecture, design visualization, games development, and education.
 I'm currently a VFX trainer in Double Negative.

 Feel free to leave any comments, queries, or suggestions here in the section below and I will try to get back to you.